ac189223/RobotProgramming/README.md

 <a name="spec"></a>
 ### Specification
-Program the controller to a robot.
+Program the controller for a robot.
 * It's a simple robot that can walk around in a room.
 * The floor is represented as a number of fields in a wire mesh.
 * Input data consist of:
-  * two numbers, which tells the robot how big the room is:
+  * two numbers, which tell the robot how big the room is:
-    * first of them for the width of the room,
+    * first of them stands for the width of the room,
-    * second for the depth of the room (height on the computer screen),
+    * second stands for the depth of the room (height on the computer screen),
     * example: 8 12,
-  * two numbers and one letter indicating the starting position of the robot:
+  * two numbers and one letter indicate the starting position of the robot:
     * numbers stands for the point located in the room,
     * letter provides orientation in space,
     * example: 2 4 E,